co-cart/co-cart/NEXT_CHANGELOG.md

 ### Monetary values

-All monetary values are formatted after giving 3rd party plugins or extensions a chance to manipulate them first and all return as a _float_ value.
+All monetary values in the cart are formatted after giving 3rd party plugins or extensions a chance to manipulate them first and all return as a _float_ value.
 This includes using the following filters at priority `99`.

 - `cocart_cart_item_price`
 - `cocart_cart_item_subtotal`